ex22760/Coffee-Price-Prediction/README.md

 Forecasting climate-sensitive variables is a critical task across domains like agriculture, finance, energy, and disaster planning.
 One of the most influential climate patterns is the El Niño–Southern Oscillation (ENSO), which affects global weather and economic outcomes.
 ENSO phases - El Niño, La Niña, and Neutral - are commonly captured through indices such as the Oceanic Niño Index (ONI).

-In this notebook, I aim to forecast a time series target variable (e.g. a climate, environmental, or economic indicator) using ENSO-related features.
-I explore multiple modelling approaches to understand the impact of ENSO signals and optimise predictive performance:
+In this project, I develop a time series forecasting pipeline using macroeconomic indicators and ENSO-related features to predict the price of Arabica Coffee in USD/kg.
+I apply and compare multiple modelling techniques—including LSTM, XGBoost, and statistical models—and integrate them into an ensemble to enhance forecast accuracy.
+Multiple modelling approaches explored include:

 - Classical time series models (e.g. SARIMAX, VAR)